What to Do if You Are Experiencing Back Pain After a Car Accident

 As a team that frequently helps motor vehicle accident victims with back pain, we know that accident-related injuries can include:

-• Spinal cord injuries: If you suffer a herniated disk or other soft-tissue injury, fractured vertebrae, or other spinal cord injuries, you may suffer severe pain.
+• Spinal Cord Injuries: If you suffer a herniated disc or other soft-tissue injury, fractured vertebrae, or other spinal injuries, you may endure severe pain.
 The specific part of your spine that suffered the injury may determine where your back pain is emanating from.
+Some of these injuries can also cause paralysis, numbness, or neurological symptoms.

-• Whiplash: Mayo Clinic explains that whiplash usually causes neck pain, but the pain could extend to your back.
-Many injuries can cause a domino effect of pain, especially if you do not receive proper treatment.
+• Whiplash: Whiplash usually causes neck pain, but the pain could extend further down to your back.
+Many injuries can cause a domino effect of pain, especially if you do not receive proper treatment quickly.
 You should seek treatment for whiplash, whether it has caused pain in your neck, back, shoulders, or elsewhere.
+Contrary to popular belief, there are effective treatments and pain management therapies.

-• Nerve injuries: Back pain can be a symptom of pinched nerves, pressure from broken bones or bone fragments on a nerve, or other nerve-related abnormalities.
+• Nerve Injuries: Back pain can be a symptom of pinched nerves, pressure from broken bones or bone fragments on a nerve, or other nerve-related abnormalities.
+These injuries can cause severe pain and other nerve-related issues, such as numbness.

 • Fractures: Broken bones can throw your body into disarray.
 A fracture may be painful and may affect other areas of your body, such as nerves, that result in substantial discomfort.

 Not all back pain occurs immediately after a car accident.
 If you experience delayed lower back pain after a car accident, do not dismiss the pain as usual accident-related soreness.
-Any form of pain could be a symptom of serious injury and is therefore worth seeing a chiropractic professional about.
+Any form of pain could be a symptom of serious injury.

-Possible Treatments for Back Pain Resulting From a Car Accident
+Possible Treatments for Back Pain and Injuries After a Car Accident

 Our team believes in treating back pain with proven methods.
 We administer treatment progressively, trying the least invasive treatment methods before considering other options.

 Our chiropractors realign car accident victims’ vertebrae with swift, forceful thrusts known as chiropractic adjustments.
-These adjustments may release the pressure and relieve the pain that misaligned vertebrae can cause, and we offer several adjustments including:
+These adjustments release the pressure and relieve the pain that misaligned vertebrae can cause.
+We perform several types of adjustments depending on each patient’s unique needs.
+This includes:

 • Toggle recoil